rovelstars/reejs/README.md

 </div>

 A framework boasting no-build-required features, that can be used to create websites faster, without the need of building anything.
 Brings support for URL Imports and Import Maps to Nodejs!
-Includes its own very dedicated package manager.
 Feel free to report any bugs at the issues section or introduce new ideas in discussions!

 Check up the discussions over our [Discord Server](https://discord.gg/eWbt297SkU) and let us know any suggestions if you have any!